charlie-campanella/big-city-bias/README.md

-# Big City Bias: Evaluating the Impact of Metropolitan Size on Large Language Model Predictions
+# Big City Bias: Evaluating the Impact of Metropolitan Size on Computational Job Market Abilities of Language Models

 <img src="./.readme/header.png"/>
 Code for the corresponding paper submitted to the NLP4HR Workshop at EACL 2024